 TL: What was the big unlock for go-to-market?
 Was there a specific moment/event?
 Who, specifically, ended up being your first customers and what was their reaction to the product?

-DG: We launched the thing at DEMO, Chris Shipley's conference.
-I remember: we ran an app in a Windows virtual machine that we knew would kill the operating system, and you got the Windows blue screen of death.
+DG: We launched the product at DEMO, Chris Shipley's conference.
+I remember: We brought up a Windows VM and ran an app that we knew would kill the operating system, producing the Windows blue screen of death.
 Then, we just switched to another window–and of course, the machine was still running because it was all virtual machines.

 We got a standing ovation.

-It was really fun.
+It was fun.
 But I have to tell you, before we got into that conference, we were having a lot of problems convincing non-technical people [of its value].
 We tried to get a marketing person to help us in the demo, and they said, "Oh, you won't even get a table at the conference.
 You won't get a stage appearance."
 We said, "Okay."
-We fired that person and we did the marketing and conference application ourselves, and we got in.
-I also remember trying to get a public relations firm, and we just couldn't.
+We fired that person and did the marketing and conference application ourselves, and we got in.
+I also remember trying to get a public relations firm, and they were not interested.
+This was during the .com boom and they all thought we were a dinosaur software company, one very well known firm told us that.
 The concept was too technical to sell.

 TL: What about fundraising?
 Who did you go to first?